We have the knowledge - TV home cinema

 Many manufacturers now offer voice control / activation in their televisions, allowing you to control all sorts of actions using nothing but your voice.
 Smart TVs can also be integrated as part of Smart home system, which unlocks all kinds of potential uses.

-See our full range of TVs
+See our full range

-Have you considered a projector?
+Have considered a projector?

 It’s a common misconception that projectors don't have a picture quality to match a television, and the only advantage you're getting is a massive screen size, but this simply isn't the case.
 Newer projector models can achieve astounding 4K picture quality that gives the cinema a real run for its money.